Skip to content

 3. Description

-Think carefully about the description and keywords.
-These marketing tools are what will help readers find your book and motivate them to buy.
+Think carefully about the description, keywords, and categories.
+These marketing tools are critical for self-publishers.
+Search algorithms use this information to connect interested readers with your book.
+It’s what helps readers find your book.
 This is not a step to rush through.

 You’ll also need to provide your banking information to receive book sales payments.
 They also want a credit card on file to pay for author copies of your book/s and for any other services you purchase from them.